Do you want to be part of an organization that connects kids and adults to their community and their land?

 Extended Camp Educator

-Coordinating Educators lead and guide our Day Camp Educators and students to implement program curriculum, camp culture, and learn new skills.
-CDL for large school buses preferred.
+Coordinating Educators guide our Day Camp Educators and students to implement program curriculum, camp culture, and new skills.
+CDL preferred.

 Adventure Camp Educator

-Must possess class A or B California CDL with passenger and air brake endorsements for at least 3 years.
+Must possess class A or B California CDL with passenger and air brake endorsements.
+Trainer must have 3+ years experience.

 Required Experience, Attributes & Physical Demands